a-ast/itinerary/akeneo/akeneo-for-devs.md

 Platforms like Drupal, Spryker, Magento 2 use Symfony components.
 Akeneo is not only using these components, but relies on the Symfony full-stack framework.
-For developers who need to customize Akeneo it means primarily a well-organized application structure and a possibility to use a bundle system.
+For developers who need to customize Akeneo it means primarily a well-organized application structure, enabled HTTP Foundation, service container and a possibility to use a bundle system.

 Working with Akeneo, you can easily create own controllers and console commands using